charlesportwoodii/yii2-psr7-bridge/README.md

 }
 ```

-Middlewares are executed in sequential order until either all middlewares are processed, or if the middleware returns a response (such as an HTTP redirect response).
+Middlewares are processed sequentially either until a response is returned (such as an HTTP redirect) or all middlewares have been processed.

 If a response is returned by any middleware executed, the before action filter will return false, and the resulting response will be sent to the client.